 This report shows our water quality and what it means.
 If you have any questions about this report or concerning your water utility, please contact Cindy Crytzer, Borough Manager at (814) 755-3502.
 We want you to be informed about your water supply.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held the 1st Tuesday of each month at 5:00 P.M. & the 3rd Tuesday of each month at 4:00 P.M. in the Borough office located at 631 Elm Street.
+They are held the 1st & 3rd Tuesday of each month at 5:00 P.M. in the Borough office located at 631 Elm Street.